rostools/samwise/inst/common/installing-programs.md

     Any version above `2023.06.2`.
 If you have installed it before, check the current version by going to the menu `Help -> About RStudio`.
-3. [Git](https://git-scm.com/download/win): Select the "Click here for download" link.
+3. [Git](https://git-scm.com/download/win): Select the "Click here to download" link.
 Git is used throughout many sessions in the courses.
     When installing, it will ask for a selecting a "Text Editor" and while we won't be using this in the course, Git needs to know this